getgauge/taiko/docs/running_scripts_inside_the_browser.md

 ## Passing data

-The `evaluate` function can only return a string for example
+The `evaluate` function can return values for example

     var title = await evaluate(() => { return document.title });

 Here `document.title` is a string type.
-The following is an example that won't work as the return type is JSON
+The following is an example that returns a JSON Object

     var result = await evaluate(() => { return { title: "Page 1" } });

-If you want to pass JSON around you can serialize it to a string and de-serialize it in your Taiko script for example.

-    var stringResult = await evaluate(() => {
-        return JSON.stringify({ title: "Page 1" }) });
+    console.log(result.title) // Prints "Page 1"

-    var jsonResult = JSON.parse(stringResult);
+You cannot return HTML elements. `evaluate` must return only serializable data.

-`evaluate` also has an option to pass data from Taiko scripts to the JavaScript command running on the browser as follows
+`evaluate` also has an option to receive data from Taiko scripts as follows

       message = { greeting: "Hello"};